martyn82/handbook/docs/_pages/tactics/reliability/recovery/passive-redundancy.md

 top: tactics
 parent: tactics-reliability-recovery
 grandparent: tactics-reliability
+excerpt: One (primary) component responds to events and informs the other components (standbys) of state updates they must make.
 ---

 One (primary) component responds to events and informs the other components (standbys) of state updates they must make.